paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 If the key does *not* exist in the dictionary the reference counts of the key and default value are incremented.

+These reference count changes are not particularly clear from the official Python documentation.

 For code and tests see: